bonitasoft/bonita-doc/md/upgrade-from-community-to-a-subscription-edition.md

 The Upgrade is now finished, you can verify that you are now running a subscription edition in the portal user interface, the dialog displayed from the top right "Settings / About" menu should indicate the correct Subscription edition.

+Once you have started Bonita Subscription platform at least once, you can pull your Subscription configuration (`<install>/setup/setup(.sh/.bat) pull`) and change the Subscription-specific configuration files to match your needs.
+See [Bonita platform setup tool](BonitaBPM_platform_setup.md) for details about how to apply configuration changes.